atom/atom/docs/creating-a-package.md

 ## Publishing

-Atom bundles a command line utility called [apm](http://github.com/atom/apm) which can be used to publish Atom packages to the public registry.
+Atom bundles a command line utility called [apm][apm] which can be used to publish Atom packages to the public registry.

 Once your package is written and ready for distribution you can run the following to publish your package: